nomadcrypto/asset/README.md

 asset
 =====

-This is a chop out of my running bot and if you access to this you are granted personal or professional(trading) use from this code.
-The only thing I ask is that you do not give this code to anyone else for any reason unless you ask me first
+This is a chop out of my running bot

 You will need the following python packages numpy